tambrulee/portfolio_project/README.md

 - A clear and concise "About Me" section.

 - A well-organized list of projects with descriptions, technologies used, and links to code/demo.
-- A section highlighting key skills and certifications.
+- A section Workingghlighting key skills and certifications.

 ### 2. Senior Developer Assessing My Code